jasonpdk/SmartCoop/README.md

 ### Proposal
 There are many things to think about when keeping chickens.
 You have to get up with the sunrise to let them out and put them in at sunset.
 You have to give them water and feed them every day.
 I am trying to lessen the workload with automation.

-The Smart Coop fetches the sunrise and sunset times at the user's location each day from an online API.
-The automatic door will then open and close at these times.
-There is an automatic watering system that uses a water level sensor and a solenoid valve to ensure that the chickens are never short of water.
-There is an automatic feeder that drops the correct amount of feed every day.
-The temperature of the coop is continually monitored and if it dips below zero degrees an infra red heat lamp will turn on.
-There is also a camera inside the coop so the user can check the chickens from anywhere.
-All communication with the user is done through a website which is developed so that all of the automatic functions can be operated manually.
-All of these features are implemented using the Intel Galileo Gen 2.
+The SmartCoop is based on an Intel Galileo Gen 2 running Yocto Linux.
+The sunrise and sunset times are fetched every day from an online API these times are then used to open and close the door automatically.
+The inside temperature, inside humidity, and outside temperature are measured every five minutes, these values are then uploaded to a MySQL database.
+A heat lamp is turned on if the coop gets too cold and a fan is turned on if it gets too hot.
+There is an automatic watering system that always keeps the chickens supply topped up.
+All of the communication with the user is done through a website run on the galileo using nodeJS.
+The user can open and close the door, turn a light on or off, watch the stream from a camera in the coop, and feed the chickens from here.
+Finally, there is a separate web app run using nodeJS where the user can graph a specific range of environment measurements.
+This is achieved using Python with Matplotlib.

 ### Notes